-Ward 1 Community hall Driefontein.(priority 5)

-Ward 2 1.Community library required at Uitvlugt.(priority 16)

-Ward 3 Renovation of hall at Keerom

-Ward 4 No need indicated

-Ward 5 No need indicated

-Ward 6 No need indicated

-Ward 7 Multi purpose centre required for SASSA,ABET and Home affairs(priority 5)

-Ward 8 Caretaker and security guard required.(priority 11) Ward 9 1.Manapyane Hall-fix roof leak(priority)need furniture urgently, change room, kitchen facilities, fix fence, fix roof leak, toilet upgrade, security, recreation facilities, electrical maintanence and cleaning of hall.
-Check social security for funding.
-2.Community hall required at Moganyaka North.(priority 6) Ward 10 Community hall/recreation centres required in all villages.(priority 5) Ward 11 Community halls required at paypoints.(priority 9) Ward 12 No need indicated Ward 13 Community hall required in all villages.(priority 9) Ward 14 toilets to be upgraded(ceptic tank to small and VIP toilet not up to standard).3.
-The satellite office at Regae to be transferred to the municipality in order that cashiers can work twice a week to receive service fees from the community.(priority 4&5) Ward 15 Halls with W/B/ toilets are needed.(priority 2) Ward 16 1.MPCC at Tsimanyane-2 of the 3 rooms do not have electricity(wiring to be checked!!!!)Need two more blocks-1 for hall and the other to house other departments.2.
+Ward 1 Community hall Driefontein.(priority 5) Ward 2 1.Community library required at Uitvlugt.(priority 16) Ward 3 Renovation of hall at Keerom Ward 4 No need indicated Ward 5 No need indicated Ward 6 No need indicated Ward 7 Multi purpose centre required for SASSA,ABET and Home affairs(priority 5) Ward 8 Caretaker and security guard required.(priority 11) Ward 9 1.Manapyane Hall-fix roof leak(priority)need furniture urgently,change room,kitchen facilities,fix fence,fix roof leak,toilet upgrade,security,recreation facilities,electrical maintanence and cleaning of hall.Check social security for funding.
+2.Community hall required at Moganyaka North.(priority 6) Ward 10 Community hall/recreation centres required in all villages.(priority 5) Ward 11 Community halls required at paypoints.(priority 9) Ward 12 No need indicated Ward 13 Community hall required in all villages.(priority 9) Ward 14 1.Thusong service centre including municipal office required at Regae 2.
+Regae community hall to be enlarged to build a stage and toilets to be upgraded(ceptic tank to small and VIP toilet not up to standard).3.
+The satellite office at Regae to be transferred to the municipality in order that cashiers can work twice a week to receive service fees from the community. (priority 4&5) Ward 15 Halls with W/B/ toilets are needed.(priority 2) Ward 16 1.MPCC at Tsimanyane-2 of the 3 rooms do not have electricity(wiring to be checked!!!!)Need two more blocks-1 for hall and the other to house other departments.2.
 Halls required at Letebejane and Phetwane.(priority 12)